Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Like,

-they'll let him get away with absolutely anything, and it turned out that safe word was democracy.
+they'll let them get away with absolutely anything, and it turned out that safe word was democracy.
+And people like,

 I mean,